briancpark/csc542-project/README.md

 python3 main.py --inference # for inference
 python3 main.py --inference --test-dataset # for testing the model
 python3 main.py --finetuning # for finetuning/training with LoRA
+python3 main.py --eda # for finetuning/training with LoRA
 ```